k-rns/2020-05-22-WHOI-Python/index.md

   <strong>Requirements:</strong>
 <ul>
   <li> A desktop or laptop computer.
   <li> Participants will need to join a Zoom video conference.
 Installing free zoom conference software is recommended.
 You will not need a paid account.
-(See Joining a meeting from Zoom Help Center  <a href="https://support.zoom.us/hc/en-us/articles/201362193-Joining-a-Meeting"></a>).</li>
+See <a href="https://support.zoom.us/hc/en-us/articles/201362193-Joining-a-Meeting">Joining a meeting from Zoom Help Center</a></li>
   <li> A web browser.
 Students will use a free, online regular expression editor (e.g. https://regex101.com/)
   <li> No other software or operating system required.</li>
 </ul>